 An Healthy Weeknight Quesadilla Recipe!

-These pumpkin and black bean quesadillas are what I call an Easy Weeknight Meal – which is on your table in about 30 minutes.
+These plant based quesadillas are what I call an Easy Weeknight Meal – which is on your table in about 30 minutes.
 These quick and simple recipes are perfect for those nights when you want a healthy homecooked meal but don’t want to spend hours in the kitchen.
-I have a whole section of The Herbeevore dedicated to Easy Weeknight Meals, that are great for the whole family.
-From soups and stews, to pastas and proteins – a healthy meal can be on your table in no time.
-Even faster than ordering takeout!

-How Do I Make Vegetarian Pumpkin Quesadillas?
+How Do I Make Plant Based Quesadillas?

 Dietary Modifications

 - Made with black beans, this is a great high protein lunch or dinner option.
 A great way to get in that healthy plant protein.
-If you are a meat eater, you can add some shredded cooked meat to the filling as well.

 Ingredients